 How's that for a soundbite?
 It's not bad is it?
 But is it true?

-I have spend a lot of time over the past couple of years thinking about how poor public debate so often is.
+I have spent a lot of time over the past couple of years thinking about how poor public debate so often is.
 Simplistic soundbites trump complex truths.
 This is especially true with respect to Brexit but it applies to all areas.
 It is so easy to 'win' an argument with a simple phrase but when you dig, just a little deeper you find out that that simple phrase is simply not true.

 A good example of that is the argument around 'austerity.'
 It was very fashionable half a decade ago to compare the national economy to a household budget.
 Phrases like 'we have to pay our way' or 'maxing out the nation's credit card' or 'not running up debts for our children to pay off' carried the day.
 Each is deeply misleading.
 This is an interesting post, but if you want to understand why all of these austerity soundbites are untrue, Mark Blyth's Austerity, the History of a Dangerous Idea is a really good and accessible book.